 ISO 27001 is a family of standards.

 The first level is around security.
 There’s 114 security controls, which goes back to our story.
 You have to have security before you can have privacy.
-After you’ve gone through, and we talk about all these different controls that are in place for Google’s platform, ISO 27018 is built on top of it.
+After you’ve gone through, and we talk about all these different controls that are in place for Google’s platform, you’ll learn that ISO 27018 is built on top of it.

-And this is what’s important.
+This is what’s important.

 So now, for the first time, you have independent, third-party, audited verification on what’s happening to your data.

-So this is something that you can take to your board.
+This is something that you can take to your board.
 This is something you can tell your users about.
 But what makes it interesting, when we start talking about things like data privacy, is that it just doesn’t apply to services like security.

-So for Google’s privacy standard, yes, it had to cover the applications.
+For Google’s privacy standard, yes, it had to cover the applications.
 But it had to cover every way that you could get to the data, so all the APIs, all the SDKs, or the software development kits, and tools that you might want to run on top of them.